imperva/terraform-provider-incapsula/website/docs/d/account_roles.html.markdown

 There are no filters needed for this data source.

 The attribute `map` is generated and contain all the Account Roles (Role Name to Id map).
-The map should be use for user creation managed by SubAccount (API_KEY and API_ID associated to a SubAccount).
+The map should be used for user creation managed by SubAccount (API_KEY and API_ID associated to a SubAccount).
 In case of account management (API_KEY and API_ID associated to an Account), it's recommended to use role references.

 ## Example Usage